Investigating

 Count

-01Non-instrumental open-ocean navigation system using stars9/12
+01Non-instrumental open-ocean navigation using celestial bodies7/12

 Tradition Connections